Reading, Not Thinking: Understanding and Bridging the Modality Gap When Text Becomes Pixels in Multimodal LLMs: Error Analysis

-\mypara{Phase 2: Constant comparison.} New errors are randomly sampled and classified against existing codes.
+\mypara{Phase 1: Open coding.} We sample 1{,}000 errors uniformly across models, datasets, and modalities.
+For each error, the model receives the original input (question and answer choices where applicable), ground-truth answer, and the model's raw response, and proposes a short failure description along with a candidate error label.
+The model maintains a running set of codes and can either assign an instance to an existing code or propose a new one.
+This phase produced 415 initial codes. \mypara{Phase 2: Constant comparison.} New errors are randomly sampled and classified against existing codes.
 For each instance, the model determines whether the error matches an existing code, requires a new code, or warrants updating an existing description.
 A human annotator reviews every proposed new code, merge, or description update, approving or rejecting changes.
 Saturation is reached when no new codes are added for 50 consecutive instances.
-Codes occurring only once are pruned unless conceptually critical, and the corresponding errors are assigned to a miscellaneous category.

-\mypara{Phase 3: Axial coding.} A human researcher reviews all codes and groups them into organizing dimensions, producing the final taxonomy of primary error categories along with a miscellaneous category.
+Codes occurring only once are pruned unless conceptually critical, and the corresponding errors are assigned to a miscellaneous category. \mypara{Phase 3: Axial coding.} A human expert reviews all codes and groups them into organizing dimensions, producing the final taxonomy of primary error categories along with a miscellaneous category.